-MO protocol was approved by Standards Committee and is available on the intranet.
+A member officer protocol is in place, which is monitored against.MO protocol was approved by Standards Committee and is available on the intranet and the constitution.

 The MO is satisfied that in reviewing governance arrangements and reporting thereof, that they are effective and there are no significant issues he wishes to bring to the attention of the Audit Committee.